bloominstituteoftechnology/Intro-Python-I/README.md

 ## Getting started

-1. Make sure you have Python 3 and pipenv installed.
+X - 1.
+Make sure you have Python 3 and pipenv installed.

-2. Go to the directory with the `Pipfile` and run
+X - 2.
+Go to the directory with the `Pipfile` and run
    ```
    pipenv install
    ```

-3. After the install completes, run
+X - 3.
+After the install completes, run
    ```
    pipenv shell
    ```